hustlin-james/DistributedSystemsLab1/README.md

 allows the program to wait to get messages from the server.
 For this to work on windows I would need to use the Modify to use the WinSock library.

+This lab contains the bonus for multithreading and alerting consenting users that they are online.

 To start server:

 python server.py